This post is also available in: Español (Spanish) Français (French)

 ARTICLE II – PURPOSES AND FUNCTIONS

 Section 1: Public opinion is a critical force in shaping and transforming society.
 Properly conducted and disseminated survey research provides the public with a tool to measure opinions and attitudes in order to allow its voices to be heard.
-In light of this mission the Association shall a) promote in each country of the world the right to conduct and publish scientific research on what the people and its groups think and how this thinking is influenced by various factors, b) promote the knowledge and application of scientific methods in this objective, c) assist and promote the development and publication of public opinion research worldwide, d) promote international cooperation and exchange among academic and commercial researchers, journalists and political actors, as well as between the representatives of the different scientific disciplines.
+In light of this mission the Association shall a) promote in each country of the world the right to conduct and publish scientific research on what the people and its groups think and how this thinking is influenced by various factors, b) promote the knowledge and application of scientific methods in this objective, c) assist and promote the development and publication of public opinion research worldwide, and d) promote international cooperation and exchange among academic and commercial researchers, journalists and political actors, as well as between the representatives of the different scientific disciplines.

 ARTICLE III – MEMBERSHIP

-Section 2: Membership shall be open to all persons who have an interest in the conduct, use, or teaching of scientific opinion and attitude surveys, social science research, media or communications research, market research, or related activities and who subscribe to and follow the WAPOR Code of Professional Ethics and Practices.
-Only members in good standing shall have the right to vote and hold office.
+Section 2: Membership shall be open to all persons and organizations that are involved in or have an interest in the conduct, use, publishing or teaching of scientific opinion and attitude surveys, social science research, media or communications research, market research, or related activities and who subscribe to and follow the WAPOR Code of Professional Ethics and Practices.

 ARTICLE IV – COUNCIL, EXECUTIVE COUNCIL AND COMMITTEES

 Section 2: The Council, by majority vote of all its members, shall conduct the business and care for the general interests of the Association.
 It shall meet at least once a year in connection with the annual conference.
-The President shall invite the Council with a preliminary agenda at least six weeks before the meeting.
+The President shall invite the Council with a preliminary agenda at least three weeks before the meeting.
 In between the Council meetings the Executive Council will conduct the business and care for the general interests of the Association.

 A member who holds Council membership by virtue of his or her position as committee chair may, if unable to participate in a meeting, grant a written proxy to a member of his or her committee who shall attend and serve as a Council member pro tempore and vote in his or her place.